SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 **Windows 11**

-Open your network settings via Windows Settings > Network & internet.
+Open your network settings via Windows Settings > Network & Internet.
 You can either click "Properties" or "Ethernet/WiFi" depending on how your PC is connected.
 From there, switch the setting called "Network Profile Type" to "Private Network"

 ![network1](assets/img/network_private_1.png)
 ![network2](assets/img/network_private_2.png)

 ## SlimeVR Feeder App not connected
-Ensure SteamVR is running and SlimeVR feeder app is enabled in the startup overlay apps.
+Ensure SteamVR is running and that the SlimeVR Feeder app is enabled in the Startup Overlay Apps.

 ## The SlimeVR Server won't start

-- If the error is related to ports, ensure all other SlimeVR versions are closed.
+- If the error is related to ports, ensure all other SlimeVR Server instances are closed.
 If it continues, restart your PC.
 - This may also be caused by Java not being installed or issues with your Java installation.
 Running the installer linked in the [Installing the server page](server/initial-setup.md#install-the-latest-slimevr-installer) again should handle this.

 ## The SlimeVR window is stuck as a tiny window

-Update your SlimeVR Server with the [installer](https://slimevr.dev/download)
+Update your SlimeVR Server using the [installer](https://slimevr.dev/download)

 ## SlimeVR GUI crashes immediately / "panicked at ...
 WebView2Error" / WebView2 is missing

 It's possible that you don't have the required WebView2 component installed, you can download the WebView2 installer from <https://developer.microsoft.com/en-us/microsoft-edge/webview2/consumer/>.
-To ensure that WebView2 installs properly, run the WebView2 installer as an administrator (right click, then click "Run as administrator") and make sure the installer is running from the C: drive on your computer.
-If it's still not working, try putting the installer in the root of the C: drive (ex. `C:\MicrosoftEdgeWebview2Setup.exe`) and running it from there.
+To ensure that WebView2 installs properly, run the WebView2 installer as an administrator (right-click, then select Run as Administrator) and make sure the installer is running from the C: drive (ex. `C:\MicrosoftEdgeWebview2Setup.exe`) and running it from there.

 ## SlimeVR GUI keeps timing out / "Connection lost to the server.
 Trying to reconnect..." repeatedly